groq-performance-tuning

 messages: [{ role: "user", content: prompt }],

-temperature: 0, // Deterministic = cacheable
+temperature: 0, // deterministic = cacheable

-max_tokens: 256, // Only request what you need
+max_tokens: 256, // request only what you need

 });